ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Manage
 ------------------------------------------------------------------
-In order to participate in device management activities, the device needs to send a manage request to Internet of Things Foundation Connect.
-The connect() method on ManagedDevice implicitly sends a manage request and connects the device as Managed device.
+In order to participate in device management activities, the device needs to send a manage request command to Internet of Things Foundation Connect.
+The connect() method on ManagedDevice implicitly sends a manage request and connects the device as a Managed device.

 .. code:: java